Covid-Mutual-Aid/mutual-aid-wiki/README.md

 Our data is available as the embeddable map, or as an endpoint that can be queried directly from your client: https://mutualaid.wiki/api/group/get

+This data is made available on a Attribution-NonCommercial-ShareAlike license.
+The attribution helps us provide this resource to more communities ❤️.

 ## Contribute data

 Submit a pull request to sync with an external source.
 Helper functions to parse group data and to handle syncing are in the [mutual-aid-wiki/lambdas/services/external-data/](https://github.com/Covid-Mutual-Aid/mutual-aid-wiki/tree/master/lambdas/services/external-data) directory.
 Existing sources can be found inside the `sources` directory also inside.